andju/andju-know/docs/sport/cycling/kingdom-come-deliverance.md

 Also accommodations are sparse - but fortunately *Hotel Ostende*[^6] offers good value for the price.
 Bicycle storage: In the courtyard.

 ## Day 2: Chocerady - Týnec nad Sázavou
-The route continues along the river Sazava.
+Continue along the river Sazava.
 ### Sights
-- [Chateau Komorní Hrádek](https://en.wikipedia.org/wiki/Komorn%C3%AD_Hr%C3%A1dek): Started as a castle built by Radzig Kobyla.
+- [Komorní Hrádek Chateau](https://en.wikipedia.org/wiki/Komorn%C3%AD_Hr%C3%A1dek): Started as a castle built by Radzig Kobyla.
 You can only see the outside, since it is used by the military.
 - Ruins of [Zlenice Castle](https://cs.wikipedia.org/wiki/Zlenice_(hrad))

 ### Food